ryanwaite28/fsnd-p5/README.md

 > This is a project from Udacity's Full Stack NanoDegree Program called Linux Server configuration.
-This project demonstrates the understanding of linux servers, command-line interface(s), user management, file permissions and groups, web security, software and packages, and databases, all from a basic installation.
+This project demonstrates the understanding of linux servers, command-line interface(s), terminal and shell, user management, file permissions and groups, web security, software and packages, and databases, all from a basic installation.

 # Installed Packages/Softwares